mildbyte/minesweeper-sweeper/README.md

 `analyzeBoard` on every variant.
 If both variants are valid, we cannot know for sure whether the cell is dangerous.
 If both are invalid, whatever assumption brought us to this position is invalid.
 Otherwise, the not-invalid variant has to be valid and whatever results we got from making that assumption are returned.
+It also keeps track of what cells we've visited to avoid working on them twice.

 `analyzeCells` calls `analyzeCell` on every revealed cell on the board.
 It tries to find out whether the cell has some neighbours that surely have a mine or